QtLab/DRDSP/readme.md

 vector<SecantsPreComputed> secants = ComputeSecants( data, 4 );
 ```

-Secants can be culled using one of the `CullSecants` function.
+Secants can be culled using the `CullSecants` function.
 Culling reduces the total number of secants in order to lower the computational cost of finding a projection.
 This is an optional, but recommended, step.

 ```cpp
 // Cull secants with 10 degree tolerance using 4 threads.